dynamsoft-docs/capture-vision-docs/parameters/file/index.md

 1. **Parameter template file**
 A parameter template file is a JSON file that contains one or multiple parameter templates.

-## Organization of a Parameter Template File
+## Structure of a Parameter Template File

 As shown in the example below, the organizational structure of a parameter template file consists of several top-level objects such as `CaptureVisionTemplates`, `ImageSourceOptions`,`TargetROIDefOptions` etc.